dentarg/auth0-blog/_posts/2018-02-13-developing-games-with-react-redux-and-svg-part-3.markdown

 Now that your game supports players shooting cannon balls and that there are flying objects trying to invade the Earth, it is a good time to add an algorithm to detect collisions.
 With this algorithm, you will be able to remove cannon balls and flying objects that collide.
 This will also enable you to work on the next feature: *Incrementing the Current Score*.

-A good strategy to follow when trying to implement the algorithm that checks collisions is to imagine tha cannon balls and flying objects are rectangles.
+A good strategy to follow when trying to implement the algorithm that checks collisions is to imagine the cannon balls and flying objects are rectangles.
 Although this strategy is less precise than implementing an algorithm that considers the real format of these objects, handling them as rectangles will make everything much easier.
 Besides that, for this game, you won't need too much precision because, fortunately, you won't need this algorithm to kill real aliens.

 Having that in mind, add the following function to the `./src/utils/formulas.js` file: